haringsrob/linter-drupalcs/README.md

 For more information about these procedures please check [this drupal article.](https://www.drupal.org/node/1419988)

+### Features
+Except for the regular inline coding standards issues, this package also add a button to the status bar.

+**copy drupalcs errors** can be used to get the errors to the clipboard so that you can easily report them.

 ### Package Installation
 You can then install this package either from within Atom or by running the following command: